MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

 }
 ```

-To keep track of whether we are currently subscribed to a `ComputerVision` event, declare a global variable called `subscribed` near the global `ip` variable.
+To keep track of whether we are currently subscribed to a `FaceRecognition` event, declare a global variable called `subscribed` near the global `ip` variable.

 ```js
 /* GLOBALS */